Diabetes and Mental Health

 Stress and Anxiety

 Stress is part of life, from traffic jams to family demands to everyday diabetes care.
-You can feel stress as an emotion, such as fear or anger, as a physical reaction like sweating or a racing heart, or both.
+You can feel stress as an emotion, such as fear or anger, or as a physical reaction, like sweating or racing heart, or both.

 If you’re stressed, you may not take as good care of yourself as usual.
-Your blood sugar levels can be affected too—stress hormones make blood sugar rise or fall unpredictably, and stress from being sick or injured can make your blood sugar go up.
+Your blood sugar levels can be affected too—stress hormones make blood sugar rise or fall unpredictably, and stress from being sick or injured can increase your blood sugar.
 Being stressed for a long time can lead to other health problems or make them worse.

 Anxiety—feelings of worry, fear, or being on edge—is how your mind and body react to stress.
 People with diabetes are 20% more likely than those without diabetes to have anxiety at some point in their life.
 Managing a long-term condition like diabetes is a major source of anxiety for some.